Isabelle Collin Dufresne: Andy Warhol and the Factory

+While Warhol was hospitalized after a near-fatal shooting, Ultra Violet and a few other Factory members appeared in John Schlesinger's Midnight Cowboy (1969).

 Ultra Violet and fellow Warhol superstar Taylor Mead starred in John Chamberlain's The Secret Life of Hernando Cortez (1969), filmed in Mexico.
+That same year, Ultra Violet was cast in the MGM film The Magic Garden of Stanley Sweetheart (1970), which reportedly was intended to feature Warhol in his commercial film debut alongside his superstars Joe Dallesandro and Gerard Malanga.
+In the end, however, Candy Darling was the only Factory member to appear, making a brief cameo.

 Although a full participant in activities at the Factory, she generally avoided the heavy drug usage prevalent at the time, saying that her body reacted badly to drugs.
 She had tried smoking as a rebellious teen, had gotten very sick as a result, and resolved to abstain from drug usage.
 She would later observe, "If I had lived like all those young people, I would be dead today".

 In the early 1970s, she drifted away from the Factory scene, taking a lower profile and working independently on her own art.

 Later career

 She had bit roles in the films Midnight Cowboy (1969), Maidstone (1970), and The Phynx (1970).
 She also appeared in the 1971 film Taking Off directed by Miloš Forman.
 She would eventually appear in more than 20 films, not counting numerous documentaries made at the Factory.